mikebelanger/karax_tables/README.md

 ### Why?

 You're writing lots of enterprise-like CRUD web apps, or maybe some internal CSV processing tool.
-Either way, the time comes to display this tabular data.
-Your app already has a plethora of objects, which have been defined for some other reason.
+Either way, the time comes to display this table data.
+Your app already has a loads of objects, which have been defined for some other reason.
 Maybe to load a row using [csvtools](https://github.com/unicredit/csvtools) or even something from an ORM, such as [Ormin](https://github.com/Araq/ormin) or [Norm](https://github.com/moigagoo/norm).

+You could just write the HTML table yourself, with the help of Karax.
+While writing an HTML table isn't the hardest thing in the world, you have lots of tables - and its getting tedious and error prone.
+Furthermore, your database/objects schema are growing, making revisions/maitenence a source of burnout.

+### Simple Example

+Let's say you have some user objects:
 ```nimrod
 type
     UserKind = enum